Zack Taylor: Mighty Morphin Power Rangers: Pink

-Other Appearances
+Other appearances

 Power/Rangers (2015 short film)

 In Power/Rangers Zack Taylor (played by Gichi Gamba), in this much darker satirical reimagining, in this timeline the Machine Empire defeats the Power Rangers and destroys the Megazord in battle, Earth's governments negotiate a truce with the Machine Empire and the Power Rangers are disbanded.
 Zack an insatiable action junkie and "Hip Hop Kido" workout instructor who became a Machine Empire enforcer (seen taking down the North Korean Kim and his goons personally), he also has a relationship with Divatox and Scorpina and has also become a cocaine addict, he is murdered by Rita Repulsa disguised as Kimberly Hart.

 Reception

 The choice of color for the Black Ranger (Zack Taylor) and Yellow Ranger (Trini Kwan) have been a source of criticism, due to the belief these colors are representations of their racial backgrounds.
 There are many parodies illustrating the perceived inherent racism of the show.
 According to the producers, this was not noticed until the tenth episode of Mighty Morphin Power Rangers.
+Walter Emanuel Jones later claimed in 2025 that he chose the suit himself because he thought it looked cool.
+While he and Thuy Trang did notice the racial color connection with themselves and their suits, they felt that it ultimately didn't matter as they expressed hope that their characters would at least entertain the audience.
+This proved to be true as Jones stated that he was often told how much of a positive influence he was with fans.